PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ### Questions this dataset could help answer

 * What percent of FQHC patients in Minnesota received a dental service in 2018?
-* How has the proportion of FQHC patients receiving emergency dental care changed in Arkansas over the past 10 years?
+* How has the proportion of FQHC patients receiving emergency dental care changed over the past 10 years?
 * Has the number of FQHC Dentist FTEs changed much in California since 1996?
-* Has the proportion of FQHCs offering on-site dental services changed considerably in Indiana since 2004?
+* Has the proportion of FQHCs offering on-site dental services changed considerably since 2004?
 * Which FQHCs have the highest rates of their patients receiving preventive dental care?
 * Which FQHCs in Iowa provide restorative dental care?
 * Which regions in Oregon have the lowest utilization of preventive dental care in FQHCs?